jovotech/jovo-sample-alexa-googleassistant-lambda/README.md

 }),
 ```

+On the first request, the Lambda will fail because of the DynamoDb table creation.
+On the next request, the table should be created and everything should work correctly.

 ## Next Steps

 Learn more about the Jovo app project structure and key concepts in the [Jovo getting started docs](https://www.jovo.tech/docs/getting-started).